utopos/key_validator/README.md

 #=>** (KeyError) Key :name_e not found in User
 ```

-As we can see `for_struct/2` macro allows some category of errors to be caught at very early stage in development workflow.
+As we can see `for_struct/2` macro allows some category of errors to be caught at very early stage in the development workflow.
 No need to wait the code to crash at runtime if there's a opportunity to check the key conformity before that.
-This is not a silver bullet though, as it  `for_struct/2` cannot accept dynamic variables, becauce their content cannot be evaluated during the runtime.
+This is not a silver bullet though: the macro cannot accept dynamic variables, because their content cannot be evaluated during compilation.

 ## Extended example